DryIcedTea/Buttplug-Valley/README.md

 * Vibrations on fully cutting down trees
 * Vibrations on picking up fish, crops and milk.
 (Scales with quality)
 * Vibrations on day end and start.
-* Vibrations on fully breaking rocks
+* Vibrations on fully breaking rocks.
 * Vibrations in the Fishing Minigame (Scales with the green capture bar)
 * Customizable vibration strength and toggles for each feature
   * Requires the [Generic Mod Config Menu Mod](https://www.moddrop.com/stardew-valley/mods/771692-generic-mod-config-menu)
     * Can also be found on [Nexus Mods](https://www.nexusmods.com/stardewvalley/mods/5098)

+### Pre-Release features
+* Vibrations on killing enemies.
+Scales with the amount of enemies killed at once.
+* Scaling vibrations with the amount of stones broken at once.
+* Vibrations in the arcade machine games.

 ## Planned Features
 * Vibrations on breaking large rocks and stumps
-* Vibrations on killing enemies.
-Scaling with amount of enemies killed at once.
-* Scaling vibration duration on breaking multiple rocks at once.
 * Suggestions are more than welcome!
 ## FAQ
 ### What toys does this work with?